 The person who delivers the baby shall report the relevant birth information to the authorized agencies in charge of health for reference within seven days after the delivery of the baby.

-If the person who delivers the baby cannot report the birth without complete information, he/she shall follow the reporting procedure as mentioned in the preceding paragraph.
+If the person who delivers the baby fails to report with the complete birth information, he/she shall follow the reporting procedure as mentioned in the preceding paragraph.

-The relevant health authority will forward the birth report as mentioned in Paragraph 1 of this Article to the household and registration authority to handle it in accordance with the relevant regulations.
+The authorized agencies in charge of health shall forward the birth report specified in Paragraph 1 to the authorized agencies in charge of household registration for handling in accordance with the relevant regulations.
 If necessary, the authorized agencies in charge of household registration shall request the assistance from the authorized agencies, authorized agencies in charge of police, and other competent authorities.

-The central health authorized agency will provide the relevant data sheet for the report in Paragraph 1 of this Article.
+The central authorized agencies in charge of health shall provide the relevant data sheet for the report specified in Paragraph 1.

 Adoption matching services can only be provided by incorporated foundations and public/private institutes for the placement and education of children and youth (hereinafter referred to as an adoption matching service agency) subject to the approval of the authorized agency.

 An adoption matching service agency shall evaluate and arrange for the adopter and children and youth to live with or contact each other gradually in advance.

 An adoption matching service agency that offers this service may charge a service fee from the adopter.

 The central authorized agency shall enact regulations governing the qualifications for adoption matching service agencies, application procedures, issuance, revocation and cancellation of licenses, services range, examination of business and its management, closure, suspension, and resumption specified in Paragraph 1, the service specified in Paragraph 2, the charges and standards for charges specified in the preceding paragraph, and other regulations that shall be observed.